-H.264 Codec: Advanced Video Coding (AVC) Explained
+H.264 Codec: Advanced Video Coding (AVC) Explained (Update)

 Pixilated image to represent lossy compression of H.264/AVC codec.

 This article provides a quick overview of the H.264 codec: what it is, how it performs, what it costs, and what it’s good for.
-We’ll conclude with a section on what you need to know to effectively deploy the H.264 codec, particularly within the Wowza Streaming Engine software and the Wowza Streaming Cloud service.
+We’ll conclude with a section on what you need to know to effectively deploy the H.264 codec, particularly within the Wowza Streaming Engine software and the Wowza Video service.

 What Is the H.264 Codec?

 H.264 is a video coding standard or codec.
-It was created by two standards bodies, the ITU-T Video Coding Experts Group, which called the standard H.264, and the ISO/IEC JTC1 Moving Picture Experts Group (MPEG), which called the standard Advanced Video Coding (AVC).
+Two standards bodies created it, the ITU-T Video Coding Experts Group, which called the standard H.264, and the ISO/IEC JTC1 Moving Picture Experts Group (MPEG), which called the standard Advanced Video Coding (AVC).
 H.264 and AVC refer to the same technology and are used interchangeably.
-Technically, AVC is defined in Part 10 of the MPEG-4 standard, and is different from the MPEG-4 codec, which was defined in Part 2 and never really got traction in the marketplace.
-H.264 first launched in May 2003 as the successor to MPEG-2, primarily for use in broadcast applications as the internet was nascent.

-As a video standard, there are multiple implementations of the H.264 codec, including the x264 codec in FFmpeg, and the Beamr codec used in the Wowza Streaming Engine.
+As a video standard, there are multiple implementations of the H.264 codec, including the x264 codec in FFmpeg and the MainConcept codec used in the Wowza Streaming Engine.
 Intel and NVIDIA both offer hardware-accelerated H.264 codecs that can be accessed from the Wowza Streaming Engine.
 Because H.264 is a standard, all video encoded by any H.264 codec should play on any H.264 decoder or player, whether in a browser, smartphone, or Smart TV.

 Compatibility: H.264 vs. VP9, HEVC, and AV1